clebert/sonnar/README.md

 > The rule of thumb is to model the structure in the page that makes sense to
 > the user of the application.

-## Example
+## Getting started

-In the following example, a fictitious website is tested which displays a list of music albums.
+In the following example, a fictitious web page is tested which displays a list of music albums.
 The rating of the album "The Wall" is to be changed to 5.

 It is assumed that the semantic names of the UI components have been assigned to